Alerdo/Sunday-Times-Project/README.md

 - **Regional Analysis**: Detailed analysis of results by region.
 - **Socio-Economic Factors**: Examining the impact of socio-economic factors on the election results and illustrating these comparisons with charts.

-## Tools and Techniques

-While my strongest visualization tool is PowerBI, which would have allowed me to create more sophisticated visualizations, I chose to use D3 for this project as it aligns with the job requirements.
-This experience has allowed me to demonstrate my versatility and willingness to adapt to different tools and technologies.

 ## Conclusion